YGGDRASIL-STUDIO/BJDNielSounds/README.md

 >_This is the story of **Niel**, a witch, who defeated **Gorgon** and protected the **Poet's Village**._
 >
->_A long long time ago, a child was born in the eyes of the storm.
-The child was abandoned in a village from her parents, and the **Tracey**, the only one that she was believed he is a dad, he raised her with devotion.
+>_A long long time ago, a baby was born in the eyes of the storm.
+The baby was abandoned in a village from her parents, and the **Tracey**, the only one that she was believed he is a dad, he raised her with devotion.
 He named the her **Niel**._
 >
 >_However, because born with four arms, Niel was different from other childs.
 So Tracey made a lot of efforts to avoid being discriminated against.
 Fortunately, thanks to his efforts, Niel was a bright and happy child.
 The villagers also seemed to like her._
 >